-The research we fund at universities across the country allows us to provide up-to-date information to farmers and consumers alike and nurture the next generation of researchers and industry experts.
+Egg Farmers of Canada’s comprehensive research program supports a variety of initiatives to foster innovation within our industry.
+Our ongoing research efforts allows us to provide up-to-date information to farmers and consumers alike, strengthen our processes with evidence-based research and nurture the next generation of researchers and industry experts.

 - Animal care science

 - Human nutrition and health

 - Research gaps identified by the Code of Practice

 We invite researchers to complete and submit our funding application form during our call for letters of intent.
 To be considered for funding, research projects must align with our research priorities, have a practical application within the industry, and the principal investigator must also work full-time in a Canadian institution or organization.

 The deadline for proposals is February 29, 2024.
 Please note that no applications will be accepted after the call closes at 11:59 p.m. on February 29.